haroonawanofficial/haroonawanofficial/README.md

 > Rebrands and transforms your current static payloads into Thunder Striker XSS variants, blasting through any WAF in seconds.

 #### 🛡️ Advanced & Normal WAF Bypassers
 > Invented 30+ new techniques to bypass and outsmart any firewall, including AI-based WAFs.
-Detects alive ports and identifies missing inspection layers or techniques to inject payloads — part of the NG-Firewalk-PortScan arsenal.
+Detects alive ports and identifies missing inspection layers or techniques to inject payloads, part of the NG-Firewalk-PortScan arsenal.

+---

+### 🧬 Created Next-Gen Tools
+> Bandasbahen - A browser-oriented fuzzing engine designed to uncover 0-day vulnerabilities, including exploit paths similar to those used by Pegasus but you can also uncover exact paths using this script.
+> Noctua - A GPU-accelerated, AI-powered payload injector that renders and analyzes content in real time to discover cross-site scripting and rendering-based flaws across modern apps, APIs, and endpoints.
+> XSSInspector - It includes 96 advanced filter sets to uncover vulnerabilities often missed by human analysts and bypass over 95% of modern WAFs with precision.
+> PortScan - When tools like Nmap fail against firewalls like Palo Alto or Checkpoint, this next-generation port scanner uses advanced firewalk techniques to bypass defenses and validate open ports.
+It also suggests injection strategies for each detected service.

+---

+### 🧬 Third Party Packages of the Tool Next-Gen Tools
+> XSSInspector - Available via apt search xssinspector (Kali/Debian based Linux third-party package).

 ---